freebasic/fbc/FreeBASIC/readme.txt

      - The run-time library comes in single- and multi-threaded versions, so the mutexes/locks are only used if the MT version is selected.

-     - The MT version is automatically select when thread functions like ThreadCreate are used.
+     - The MT version is automatically selected when thread functions like ThreadCreate are used.
 It can also be selected manually, passing the -mt option when compiling.